Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• The historical 30 days volatility over 5 years of World Countries Asia is 18%, which is smaller, thus better compared to the benchmark SPY (20.9%) in the same period.
+• Looking at the historical 30 days volatility of 18.1% in the last 5 years of World Countries Asia, we see it is relatively smaller, thus better in comparison to the benchmark SPY (20.9%)

-• During the last 3 years, the historical 30 days volatility is 15.4%, which is lower, thus better than the value of 17.3% from the benchmark.
+• During the last 3 years, the volatility is 15.6%, which is lower, thus better than the value of 17.6% from the benchmark.

 DownVol: